 Enjoy the Mediterranean coast, discover the lively nightlife, and participate in winter sports and other outdoor activities in the Sierra Nevada National Park.

 Visit the Alpujarras' white villages; watch flamenco in the gipsy area of Sacromonte; visit the Arabic baths; stroll through the narrow streets of the old Arabic quarter Albaicín.

 Enjoy a glass of red wine with tapa in one of the small squares looking over the Alhambra and the beautiful snow-covered mountains of the Sierra Nevada.

-A tapa is a type of appetizer which is served when you order a drink.
-Serving tapas to customers is a typical Spanish tradition preserved throughout the whole of Spain.
+A tapa is an appetizer when you order a drink.
+Serving tapas to customers is a typical Spanish tradition preserved throughout Spain.
 In some cities, such as Granada, the tapas are free.

 There's also an energy to Granada's streets, packed as they are with bars, student dives, bohemian cafes, and intimate flamenco clubs.

 Most popular tourist attractions and things to do and see in Granada